Mockup a basic web page

 1.

-Start by dividing the page into 3 typical page rows and wrap everything in a .stack:
+Start by dividing the page into 3 typical page rows and wrap everything in a .stack

-A .stack is the outer most parent component that wraps all the other components.
-You can actually use any stack component as a parent because they are infintely nestable, but .stack is the only component that is full width and allows other stack components as children.
+is the outer most parent component that wraps all the other components.
+You can actually use any stack component as a parent because they are infintely nestable, but .stack

 2.